Berkeley-CS195/fa24/qqc-journal.md

 This document will be graded periodically throughout the semester by instructors.

 **Regrade/Late policy**: Regrade windows will be opened twice during the semester (around Week 7 and during RRR week).
-During this period, you may review/update your QQC(s), but you must email the instructor of any specific resubmission(s) so they can regrade your work.
+During this period, you may review/update your QQCR(s), but you must email the instructor of any specific resubmission(s) so they can regrade your work.

 ## Acknowledgments

-QQC guidelines are adapted from Professor Kristen Stephens-Martinez at Duke University.
+QQCR guidelines are adapted from Professor Kristen Stephens-Martinez at Duke University.